IdasLam/Vactrack/README.md

 In both client and server run `npm i`, in the client run `npm run start` whilst in the server run `npm run dev`.

 ## Contact
 Project was developed by Ida Lam.
-Reatch me at lammetida@gmail.com.
+Reach me at lammetida@gmail.com.